 Middlebury School of the Environment

-This six-week environmental studies program is based in Yunnan Province, China, with dual sites in Kunming and Dali.
+This six-week environmental studies program is based in Monterey, California, at the Middlebury Institute of International Studies.
 The program includes three college courses within a specially designed immersive curriculum that integrates core work, electives, leadership training, and field experiences.